artsy/hokusai/docs/Command_Reference.md

   - `hokusai dev shell` - Attach a shell session to the stack's primary project container.
   - `hokusai dev clean` - Stop and remove all containers in the stack.

-### Using Hokusai with CI
+### Working with CI

 * `hokusai build` - Build the docker image defined in ./hokusai/common.yml.
 * `hokusai test` - Start the testing stack defined `hokusai/test.yml` and exit with the return code of the test command.
 * `hokusai push` - Build and push an image to the AWS ECR project repo.
 * `hokusai images` - Print image builds and tags in the AWS ECR project repo.

 ### Working with Kubernetes

 Hokusai uses `kubectl` to connect to Kubernetes.
 Hokusai `configure` provides basic setup for installing and configuring kubectl:

 ```bash
 hokusai configure --help
 ```

-Recommended approach is to upload your `kubectl` config to S3 and use following command to install it:
+The recommended approach is to upload your `kubectl` config to S3 and use following command to install it:

 ```bash
 hokusai configure --kubectl-version <kubectl version> --s3-bucket <bucket name> --s3-key <file key>
 ```

 When running `hokusai setup` `staging.yml` and `production.yml` are created in the `./hokusai` project directory.
 These files define what Hokusai refers to as "stacks", and Hokusai is opinionated about a workflow between a staging and production Kubernetes context.
 Hokusai commands such as `stack`, `env`, `deploy` and `logs` require invocation with either the `--staging` or `--production` flag, which references the respective stack YAML file and interacts with the respective Kubernetes context.

-### Working with Environment Variables
+### Working with environment variables

 * `hokusai env <create|get|set|unset|delete>`

   - `hokusai env create` - Create the Kubernetes configmap object `{project_name}-environment`
   - `hokusai env get` - Print environment variables stored on the Kubernetes server
   - `hokusai env set` - Set environment variables on the Kubernetes server.
 Environment variables are stored for the project as key-value pairs in the Kubernetes configmap object `{project_name}-environment`